IBM-BAW-Assets/paging-section-tk/snippets/README.md

     example-base-total-records.js is a base query returns the total number of records in the dataset.
     This example is used in the data service pattern example in toolkit.

+    where-and-order-pattern.js is a standardised module that can be reused the developer needs to only change the initTableProperties() fucntion to have column details sepfic to the table being filtered.